Middlesbrough Supporters Forum……Meeting 38

 8) JD spoke about the recent decision from MFC to now allow season ticket prices to apply for 18 to 21year-old fans in all areas of the Riverside Stadium.
 It is a cause John has championed for many seasons until now without success.
 He has written to Steve Gibson thanking him for introducing this change in pricing strategy.
 We are all convinced that this decision will be well supported by many fans in future.

 9) JD also introduced the question of “Walk-Up” ticket prices for next season.
-It was suggested by YF that the MSF representatives from RedFaction, Twe12th Man and FMTTM arrange a group discussion to put some new, different and innovative ideas along with the “walk-up schemes”.
-CJ suggested that he be involved and that they meet with Lee Fryett BEFORE the end of this season for him to present to the MFC Board.
+It was suggested by YF that MSF representatives from RedFaction, Twe12th Man and FMTTM arrange a group discussion to put some new, different and innovative ideas along with the “walk-up schemes” on the table for discussion with Lee Fryett BEFORE the end of this season for him to present to the MFC Board.
 Maybe the old system of BORO PRIDE could be revived as it was a very popular initiative.